bendudson/hermes-3/docs/sphinx/components.rst

 which is added to the ion's `momentum_source`.

-The implementation is in `ZeroCurrent`:
+The implementation is in `ElectronForceBalance`:

-.. doxygenstruct:: ZeroCurrent
+.. doxygenstruct:: ElectronForceBalance
    :members:

 Neutral gas models